fungeeksunsik/aws-tf-serving-pattern/README.md

 python main.py remote
 ```

+### 2. Run training script in local environment

-Or, to train and save models in local machine, execute `main.py` script using `local` command.
+Optionally, to train and save models in local machine, execute `main.py` script using `local` command.
 Either way, trained models and history files will be saved in directory specified in `LOCAL_DIR` variable of the main script.

 ```shell
 python main.py local
 ```

+## Execute

 To try out trained models, execute Streamlit demo as following.